Chronic bacterial prostatitis

-Chronic bacterial prostatitis is a bacterial infection of the prostate gland.
-It should be distinguished from other forms of prostatitis such as acute bacterial prostatitis and chronic pelvic pain syndrome (CPPS).
+Chronic bacterial prostatitis (CBP) is a bacterial infection of the prostate gland and a form of prostatitis (prostate inflammation).
+It should be distinguished from other forms of prostatitis such as acute bacterial prostatitis (ABP) and chronic pelvic pain syndrome (CPPS).

 Signs and symptoms

 Chronic bacterial prostatitis is a relatively rare condition that usually presents with an intermittent UTI-type picture.
 It is defined as recurrent urinary tract infections in men originating from a chronic infection in the prostate.
 Symptoms may be completely absent until there is also bladder infection, and the most troublesome problem is usually recurrent cystitis.
 It has been said that recurrent and relapsing UTIs (i.e., UTIs due to the same pathogen) are a hallmark of chronic bacterial prostatitis.

 Chronic bacterial prostatitis occurs in less than 5% of patients with prostate-related non-BPH lower urinary tract symptoms (LUTS).

 Dr. Weidner, Professor of Medicine, Department of Urology, University of Gießen, has stated: "In studies of 656 men, we seldom found chronic bacterial prostatitis.
 It is truly a rare disease.
 Most of those were E-coli."